StewAlexander-com/File_Cleanup/README.md

 ## Desktop Apps (PyInstaller)

+**Standalone apps with Python and Flask bundled — no installation required.**

 Prefer double-click over the command line?
 Build or download a small desktop launcher for the web UI.
 The CLI/TUI stay exactly the same.

 - **Download ready-to-run apps (no Python needed)**: